OSC/ood-documentation/latest/_sources/installation/resource-manager/kubernetes.rst.txt

 As you can see in this pre hook, the username is passed in to the script which then defines the ``HOOKENV`` and calls two `open ondemand provided hooks`_.

-``k8s-bootstrap-ondemand.sh`` boostraps the user in the kubernetes cluster as described above.
+``k8s-bootstrap-ondemand.sh`` boostraps the user in the Kubernetes cluster as described above.

 Since we use OIDC at OSC we use ``set-k8s-creds.sh`` to add or update the user in their